-- A gas reserve is a quantity of gas expected to be commercially recovered from known accumulations.
+A gas reserve is a quantity of gas expected to be commercially recovered from known accumulations.
 When estimating the existing, committed, and anticipated gas reserves, the best estimate values are quoted as "proven and probable" (2P) reserves.
-When probabilistic methods are used, there should be at least a 50% probability that the quantities actually recovered will equal or exceed the sum of estimated proved plus probable reserves. - Gas resources are defined as less certain, and potentially less commercially viable sources of gas.
-When estimating these uncertain resources, the best estimate of contingent resources (2C) is used. - More broadly, there are also prospective resources, which are estimated volumes associated with undiscovered accumulations of gas.
-These resources are highly speculative and have not yet been proven by drilling.
-The 2021 GSOO does not rely on prospective resources in the estimates of uncertain production.
+When probabilistic methods are used, there should be at least a 50% probability that the quantities actually recovered will equal or exceed the sum of estimated proved plus probable reserves.